lahmhub/learninggit/README.md

 # learninggit
-I am new to git and github
+I am new to git and github.
+This is a new git repo.